 Dr. Joanne Moyer

-Dr. Moyer has worked as a writer, researcher, and consultant for various environmental projects, including serving on the Simply in Season cookbook advisory committee, and writing the Mennonite Central Committee’s 7 Days website, which was later published as a book: Earth Trek: Celebrating and Sustaining God’s Creation (2004).
-She currently serves as a council member for the Mennonite Creation Care Network.
-Joanne’s sustainability values motivate her to cycle to work (in almost all weather), participate in the King’s community garden, and take the train as often as possible.
+She has worked as a writer, researcher, and consultant for various environmental projects, including serving on the Simply in Season cookbook advisory committee, and writing the Mennonite Central Committee’s 7 Days website, which was later published as a book: Earth Trek: Celebrating and Sustaining God’s Creation (2004).
+She currently serves as a council member for the Mennonite Creation Care Network, and on the Sustainability Leadership Group for Mennonite Church Canada.
+Joanne cycles to work (in almost all weather), participates in the King’s community garden, and takes the train as often as possible.
 She also enjoys exploring Edmonton’s river valley and ravines, singing in her church choir, and knitting socks.

 ENVS 200 - Introduction to Sustainability